bitfinexcom/bfx-stuff-ui/README.md

 #### TELEGRAM BOT AND CHART MARKERS

 Registers a Telegram Bot command: `notify`
-Once started you'll be able to run `/notify fooooooo` and you'll see `fooooooo` appearing as notification in Bitfinex UI
+Once running you'll be able to interact with the bot sending `/notify fooooooo` message and you'll see `fooooooo` appearing as notification in Bitfinex UI.

 ```
 node bi.json notify_telegram